-- · Black school jumper or cardigan - · Pink shirt - Black and pink tie - · Black full pleated skirt, to the knee - · School blazer is compulsory for all students - · House strips should be sewn onto the blazer beneath the logo - Black school trousers (not skinny fit).
-Trousers must be appropriate for school - i.e. no denim, no studs, not cut off/short/cropped, no large belts/buckles/no labels and no coloured stitching. - Plain black shoes (no boots, plimsolls or other canvas shoes, including leather Vans).
-Any heel should be a suitable height for school - no higher than 3cm - · Socks should be plain black or white - No hoodies students are asked to wear outside coats only, that are either black or grey. - · Hair accessories must be pink or black and functional - During the summer months a summer shirt is also available. - Students are expected to carry their equipment in a suitable school bag.
-Handbags are unsuitable for carrying books and are not permittes - · If headscarves are worn for religious reasons, they must be plain black
+- Black school jumper or cardigan - Pink shirt - Black and pink tie - Black full pleated skirt, to the knee - · School blazer is compulsory for all students - \cdot $\;$ House strips should be sewn onto the blazer beneath the logo - Black school trousers (not skinny fit).
+Trousers must be appropriate for school - i.e. no denim, no studs, not cut off/short/cropped, no large belts/buckles/no labels and no coloured stitching. - Plain black formal shoes.
+Any heel should be a suitable height for school - no higher than 3cm - Socks should be plain black or white (in summer term only) - No hoodies students are asked to wear outside coats only, that are either black or grey. - · Hair accessories must be pink or black and functional - · During the summer months a summer shirt is also available. - Students are expected to carry their equipment in a suitable school bag.
+Handbags are unsuitable for carrying books and are not permitted - · If headscarves are worn for religious reasons, they must be plain black